Report a Lost or Found Cat or Dog

 If you found a Cat or Dog

-If you find a pet, complete a complete a Lost/Found report for Polk County Animal Control.
+If you find a pet, complete a Lost/Found report for Polk County Animal Control.
 It is also a good idea to upload it to Petco Love Lost.

 If you lost a Cat or Dog